alexwkleung/block-url-extension/README.md

 5. The extension contents are located in the `dist` folder.

+6. Go to [Extension Installation](#extension-installation) to install the extension locally.

 ## Extension Installation

 \*\*Before installation and usage, please read the [FAQ](#faq) as it contains important questions and answers which are good to know as a user of this extension.